HibiscusMC/docs/docs/hmcwraps/setup.md

 # Setup

 HMCWraps has no dependencies.
 The plugin does have optional [hooks](https://docs.hibiscusmc.com/docs/hmcwraps/hooks), which use other plugins, but you do not need anything else installed to use the plugin.

+**NOTE**: If you are still running **ProtocolLib** 4.x.x or lower, please upgrade to 5.x.x as **HMCWraps** only works with the latest version.
+ProtocolLib should still work **100%**.

 ## Vanilla Resource Pack